katcipis/sophia/notes/seven-concurrency.md

 is not related to the problem (you could argue that solving something faster is part of the problem if the requirement is "finish in 30 seconds").

+## Parallel hardware and concurrency models

+It is not explicit on the book but I found an underlying pattern on how parallel hardware works and concurrency models that are implemented on software.

+Multiprocessor architecture can be implemented with shared memory (x86/x64) or distributed memory.
+On the shared memory model, each processor/core behaves as a thread, accessing the same memory pool.
+To avoid races and enable coherent caching a lot of locks and mechanisms are required.

+On a distributed memory model, each processor has its own memory, no processor can access it besides it's owner.
+If a processor need something that resides on the memory of another processor it will have to send a message to that processor (via a specialized bus or network).
+This is analogous to a design where each concurrent execution unit (defined in software, as a thread or goroutine in Go for example) has exclusive access to its own memory and sharing only happens through explicit communication.

+In the end, you communicate by sharing memory or you share memory by communicating.
+Of course you can implement a copy based message passing where nothing at all is shared, there is only communication, which is safer.